Swedish Civil War (1438–1439): War

 Karl Knutsson was quickly able to manoeuver Kristiern away from the power in Stockholm in a peaceful manner, but this wasn't enough, since Kristiern was still a threat because of the aforementioned good contacts with the high nobility.
 Kristiern was also the commander of Viborg, and had begun allying with the local Finnish peasant leaders.
 In January 1439, Karl Knutsson's forces attacked Rävelsta in Uppland, where Kristiern was currently situated, there had been a party there, with many being drunk, which lead to few casualties in Karl Knutsson's forces, while the people at Rävelsta were cut down.
 Kristiern was pulled out into the winter night to be sent to a cell on Västerås Castle.

 After his escape to Gotland, Nils would soon return with a well-equipped large force on Eric's ship to Stegeborg, and Eric also urged the Swedish congregations to obey Nils and no one else until he could return himself.
 Nils quickly captured Söderköping, and he would then send his men into the countryside.
 The Vadstendiariet and other sources speak of their progress there.
 However, after a couple of weeks, the fortunes turned for Nils and he fled back to Gotland.
 However, Östergötland had not been completely lost to his cause.

-At the end of July, Nils returned to Stegeborg, this time accompanied by Eric and a consiberable force of troops, apparently hoping to regain his power in Sweden.
+At the end of July, Nils returned to Stegeborg, this time accompanied by Eric and a considerable force of troops, apparently hoping to regain his power in Sweden.
 Nils once again succeeded in conquering Östergötland.
 In August, Karl Knutsson found himself compelled to write to the bourgeoisie in Vadstena, threatening the fall of the town if they didn't cease cooperation with Nils.
 Eric would subsequently have little success, choosing to return to Gotland after around a month.
 When the council sent Nils a formal letter of dsmissal, Nils, during a gathering at Tälje, promised to separate his case from the king's.
 He would then surrender Stegeborg to the council and Karl, after which they also seized Kalmar.
 Despite this, they did not fully trust Nils' loyalty.
 After a visit to Gotland, him and his entourage were ambushed on the road between Norrköping and Söderköping, in the ensuing battle, Nils was captured and taken to Norrköping, after which he is said to have died from the plague, and some of his men being beheaded in Söderköping.